 Eat your Green Vegetables for St. Patrick’s Day!

 Luckily, there are many green vegetables that can be your be your “green” for the special day.
-Broccoli is a crowd favorite especially paired with a ranch dip.
+Broccoli is a crowd favorite especially paired with a ranch dip, learn more by reading this new blog post about how to create w2 forms.
 Broccoli is packed with vitamins, fiber and protein that your body craves from natural sources.
 Broccoli is also very versatile.
 It can be chopped into a salad, added to a baked potato, added to soup, as part of a pita pocket or sandwich roll up!
 Broccoli’s density is makes it great for dieters.

 Want other green vegetables?
 How about Snow Peas?
 These delicate pods are eaten before the peas inside are fully ripe.
 They have a good amount of fiber and plant protein, which will help you fill full.
 They are another vegetable that can be eaten raw, or can be a great addition to stir fry and other baked dishes.
 Kale also is a “pop” culture vegetable, and is found cooked in soups, or eaten raw in salads.
 Kale is a popular ingredient in green smoothies.